artkosmos/List-Of-Notes/README.md

 ### Deploy link: https://artkosmos.github.io/PlanPilot

 This app is a place where you can create, edit (double click) and delete notes, keep them in active or complete and divide into cards.
-Implement loginization as well (register on site https://social-network.samuraijs.com/).
+Implement loginization.

 #### Test Account